5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Intel_I225-V_Fix_(SSDT-I225V)/README.md

 - Save your config and reboot
 - Run **IORegistryExplorer** and verify that the kext is servicing the Intel I225-V: <br> ![](https://user-images.githubusercontent.com/88431749/259463074-b1d3801b-c46d-4250-ac8b-8f5c666698fe.png)

+#### Troubleshooting
 If Ethernet is not working afterwards, adjust the following settings.
-Use either Option 1 or 2  based on whether or not you need Vt-d.
+Use _either_ Option 1 or 2  based on whether or not you need Vt-d.

 - **Option 1**: If you don't need Vt-d:
 	- Under Kernel/Quirks, select `DisableIoMapper`